Kazenzi/The-robotic-farmer/README.md

 ## Overview

 *Decentralized Robotic Farming* a.k.a "The Robotic Farmer" is an innovative solution that combines IoT technology and blockchain to enhance transparency, efficiency, and trust in agricultural practices.
 Our application enables real-time monitoring of farm conditions and automatic mechanized responses to address issues, all while securely storing farming data for easy access.
-By integrating cutting-edge technology, The Robotic Farmer aims to improve crop yields, reduce resource wastage, and foster a more sustainable agricultural ecosystem.
+The Robotic Farmer aims to improve crop yields, reduce resource wastage, and foster a more sustainable agricultural ecosystem.

 ## <u>Table of Contents</u>
 - [Problem Statement](#problem-statement)